Sketch Plan, Preliminary Plan / PUD & Final Plan / PUD

 Application Process

-A neighborhood meeting is required before submitting a formal application for a sketch plan and a preliminary plan.
+1. Neighborhood meeting is required before submitting a formal application for a sketch plan and a preliminary plan.